SGrondin/bottleneck/README.md

 ### stopAutoCleanup()

-Calling `stopAutoCleanup()` on a limiter will turn off its garbage collection, so limiters for keys that have not been used in over **5 minutes** will NOT be deleted anymore.
+Calling `stopAutoCleanup()` on a cluster will turn off its garbage collection, so limiters for keys that have not been used in over **5 minutes** will NOT be deleted anymore.
 It can be reenabled by calling `startAutoCleanup()`.

 ### startAutoCleanup()